Demographics of Libya: Life expectancy

-Ethnic and tribal groups

 Ethnic groups

-97% of Libya's population is made up of Arabs and Berbers, of which 92% are Arabs and 5% are Berbers.
+97% of Libya's population is made up of Arabs and Berbers, of which 92% are Arabs, 5% are Berbers.
+The remaining ethnic groups consist of Tuaregs and Toubou people.

-The majority of the population of Libya is primarily of Arab ancestral origin.
+The majority of the population of Libya is primarily Arab.
 Unofficial estimates put the number of Berbers in Libya at around 600,000, about 10% of the population of Libya.
 Among the Berber groups are the minority Berber populations of Zuwarah and the Nafusa Mountains, and the nomadic Tuareg, who inhabit the southwestern areas as well as parts of southeastern Algeria, northern Mali, Niger and Burkina Faso.
-In the southeast, there are small populations of Toubou (Tibbu).
-They occupy about a quarter of the country and also inhabit Niger and Chad.
+In the southeast, also there are small populations of Toubou (Tibbu).
+They inhabit about a quarter of the country and are also found in Chad and Niger.
+The Zaghawa are another smaller minority ethnic group that is found along the southeastern border of Libya with Chad and Sudan.

 Among foreign residents, the largest groups are from other African nations, including citizens of other North African nations (primarily Egyptians) and West Africans.

-There are also a significant number of koroğlu families which are a mixed ethnic groups like Turks, circassians and some bosniaks and Albanians.
+There are also a significant number of Kouloughli families, who are descended of various ethnic groups like Turks, Circassians and some Bosniaks and Albanians.